-Comes down to profile once again – note the difference in language though ‘expert or enthusiast’ – suggests that Google believes you can be a trusted source simply based on frequency of publication of content related to a particular topic.
+Comes back to authorship once again – note the difference in language though: ‘expert or enthusiast’.
+It suggests that Google believes you can be a trusted source simply based on frequency of publication of content related to a particular topic.
 Makes sense right.
-There are plenty of businesses where there’s a limit to the official qualifications you can gain (SEO being a prime example) so how else do you demonstrate authority?
-Via self teaching and dissemination of logical value-added content.
+There are plenty of businesses where there’s a limit to the official qualifications you can gain so how else do you demonstrate authority?
+Via self-teaching and dissemination of value-added content.

 Is the content free from easily-verified factual errors?